 Hoist Finance is present in eleven countries across Europe.
 When a licensed entity wishes to conduct licensed activities in other jurisdictions, this can be done either by establishing a branch or by conducting business itself in such new jurisdiction.
 The latter is referred to as "passporting the license".
-The Issuer has established branches in Belgium, the Netherlands and Germany and is thereby subject to scrutiny from local regulators in these jurisdictions in addition to the supervision conducted by the Swedish FSA.
-The Issuer has also passported its license to conduct financial business into France, Greece, Germany, Austria, and the United Kingdom and the Swedish FSA has notified the local regulators in each of these jurisdictions that the Issuer will be or is evaluating the possibility of conducting business there.
+The Issuer has established branches in Belgium, the Netherlands, Germany and France and is thereby subject to scrutiny from local regulators in these jurisdictions in addition to the supervision conducted by the SFSA.
+The Issuer has also passported its license to conduct financial business into France, Greece, Germany, Austria, and the United Kingdom and the SFSA has notified the local regulators in each of these jurisdictions that the Issuer is, will be or is evaluating the possibility of, conducting business there.
 A large part of the Issuer's business is conducted through its subsidiaries and branches.

-Following the acquisition of Hoist Polska (formerly Navi Lex) in Poland, Hoist Finance is licensed by the Polish Financial Supervisory Authority (Komisja Nadzoru Finansowego) to service assets of securitisation funds, which is the typical structure used to purchase NPLs in Poland.
+In Poland, Hoist Finance is licensed by the Polish Financial Supervisory Authority (Komisja Nadzoru Finansowego) to service assets of securitisation funds, which is the typical structure used to purchase NPLs in Poland.

-Hoist Finance undertakes collections on purchased debt in Germany, Austria, Belgium, the Netherlands, France, the United Kingdom, Poland, Italy, Spain and Greece (through its partly owned subsidiary).
+Hoist Finance undertakes collections on purchased debt in Germany, Austria, Belgium, the Netherlands, France, the United Kingdom, Poland, Italy, Spain and Greece (via an outsourced partner and through its partly owned subsidiary).
 Hoist Finance's headquarters are located in Stockholm, Sweden, where Hoist Finance also raises funding through its deposit platforms, and manages Group functions for finance, risk control and compliance, but where Hoist Finance does not collect debt.
-In addition, Hoist Finance has offices in London, United Kingdom and Duisburg, Germany, where, in addition to the headquarters in Stockholm, some Group functions, including Hoist Finance's Group investments function, are located.
+In addition, Hoist Finance has offices in London, United Kingdom and Duisburg, Germany, where, some Group functions, including Hoist Finance's Group investments function, are located.

-While Hoist Finance's debt purchase process, including sales, origination and analytics, is largely centralised and carried out on a Group level, the debt collection activities are carried out locally in each market.
+While Hoist Finance's debt purchase process, including sales, origination and analytics, is largely centralised and carried out on a Group level, the debt collection activities are mainly carried out locally in each market.